 - Respect for one’s property and the property of others, including public property.

 In accepting admission to the University of Lynchburg, a student agrees to learn and abide by all University policies and procedures.
 Upon participation in an activity to begin one’s first academic session or semester at the University of Lynchburg (e.g., check-in, Hornet Days, orientation, or class attendance), an admitted applicant is considered a student.
 From this point of matriculation through the conferring of a degree to the student (or withdrawal from the University), any report of alleged misconduct may be addressed as a violation of the University of Lynchburg Honor and Student Conduct Codes, even if the student was temporarily not taking class at the time of the incident (e.g., during leaves of absence or holiday and summer breaks).
-The Honor and Student Conduct Codes apply to students’ behavior on campus, within the city of Lynchburg, in the surrounding counties of Amherst, Appomattox, Bedford, and Campbell, and anywhere when participating in a University program/event or acting in the capacity of a University of Lynchburg student.
+The Honor and Student Conduct Codes apply to students’ behavior on campus, within the City of Lynchburg, in the surrounding counties of Amherst, Appomattox, Bedford, and Campbell, and anywhere when participating in a University program/event or acting in the capacity of a University of Lynchburg student.

 In addition to controlling their own behavior, students are expected to do their utmost to help maintain a high level of conduct among fellow students.
 University policies are set forth in writing to give students general notice of prohibited conduct; they are not designed to define misconduct in exhaustive terms and should be read broadly.

 When a violation of University policy is believed to have occurred, the alleged infraction is reviewed by appropriate University officials or members of the Student Judicial Board.
 If a student is found responsible for violating the Honor and Student Conduct Codes, outcomes are issued to facilitate the positive growth and development of the student and to maintain effective learning and residential environments on campus.
 Attempts to commit acts prohibited by the Honor and Student Conduct Codes may be addressed through the same disciplinary procedures and result in the same outcomes as completed acts.